 Our world is amazing and full of wonder; It’s also completely messed up.
 I firmly believe that anyone who has the power, even in a small way, to make a difference should.

-I volunteer in my community to raise money to help non-profits, I’ve been a Big Sister for Big Brothers Big Sisters, and volunteered at a local historical site.
+I volunteer in my community to raise money to help non-profits.
+I’ve been a Big Sister for Big Brothers Big Sisters, and volunteered at a local historical site.
+And I volunteer for several small events each year.
 There is no wrong way to make the world a better place.
 Big or Small.